TodePond/TodePondDotCom/wikiblogarden/research/fashion/show/readme.md

 You might become motivated to make something real based on what you see.
 Can you take an idea and put it into practice?
 Or can you not?

 My bet is that, if the fashion show is good, you leave with broader horizons.
-You leave wanting to build something new.
+And you leave wanting to build something new.

 ## You might hate it